 - One person will be stipulated as the liaison between the organizers and the staff.
 This person must be a Harvest member.

 - Set up and removal of decorations are the responsibility of the wedding organizers.

 - When setting up for an event, be sure to keep all exits clear.
 Tables, chairs, props, and other decorations cannot be placed in front of any exit.

 - Any decoration and/or third party equipment must be approved in advance and then arranged, set up, and removed by the user following Harvest protocols.
 Removal shall occur immediately after the use is completed.
 The premises must not be damaged in any way by any decoration and/or third party equipment.
 Some decorations, if approved, may need to be installed and removed by authorized Harvest personnel at an additional cost to the renter.

-- Decorations should not be taped, glued, stapled, nailed, tacked, or otherwise fastened to the painted walls.
+- Decorations should not be taped, glued, stapled, nailed, tacked, or otherwise fastened to the painted walls or existing equipment.
 Do not adhere tape of any kind to the floors.
 No decorations are to be suspended from the ceiling.
 If a ladder will be needed for decorating, please request one beforehand, and one will be made available.

 - No confetti of any kind, rice, bubbles, helium balloons, or fog/haze machines are permitted on site.

 - Water only in the worship centre.
 No food or beverages.

 - Use of Harvest’s audio-visual equipment is permitted only under the supervision of persons authorized by Harvest and approval will depend on availability of personnel.
 An additional fee will be applied.